jguamie/algorithms/README.md

 * Friends and colleagues
   * Find other engineers to practice with.
 Start an interview club with your friends.
 Meet weekly to go through videos and coding exercises together.
 * Mentor
   * Find a mentor.
-Reach out to people you respect and ask them to meet with you regularly to build a mentoring relationship.
+Reach out to other software engineers you respect.
+Ask them to meet with you regularly for mentoring sessions.
 ## Recommended Order of Study
 ### Big O
-* For every algorithm, understand the time and space complexity (Big O).
+* For every algorithm, understand its time and space complexity (Big O) characteristics.
 * [Chapter VI: Big O - Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)
   * A lot of coding questions can be solved with various algorithms.
 Talking through the Big O of each is essential in trade-off discussions.
 ### Binary Search